 - Ammar BarghoutyDirector of Cyber Consulting & Cyber Training

-- Colin P. ClarkeDirector of Policy and Research
+- Colin P. ClarkeDirector of Research

 - Stephanie FoggettDirector of Global Communications

 - Mohamed El ShaweshDirector of Digital Media

 - Dave ShellenbergerDirector of Special Operations and Tactics

 - Jason BlazakisSenior Advisor